Occupational Therapy Burn Fellowship Program

 Mentor Information

-Heather Dodd, OTR/L, Program Coordinator
+Heather Dodd, Co-Founder and Former Program Coordinator

 Undergraduate school: East Carolina University